Generalising Traffic Forecasting to Regions without Traffic Observations: Conclusion

 \section{Conclusion}

 We proposed a model named \model\ to address the challenges in traffic forecasting for unobserved regions.
-Unlike purely data-driven models, \model\ uses physics knowledge and external spatial-temporal data (i.e., weather) to achieve generalisability over regions without traffic observations.
-To support physics-informed learning, we designed two continuously differentiable spatial embeddings.
-We further introduced a spatial grouping module to filter out localised features that are not transferable to unobserved regions.
+Unlike purely data-driven approaches, \model\ uses physics knowledge and external spatial-temporal data (e.g., weather) to enhance generalisation to unobserved regions.
+It employs two continuously differentiable spatial embeddings to support physics-informed learning.
+A spatial grouping module filters localised, non-transferable features.
 We evaluated \model\ on real-world traffic datasets.
 The results show that it consistently outperforms SOTA models across different settings, achieving up to 3.1\% reduction in forecast error and up to 125.6\% improvement in $\mathrm{R}^2$.
+Although \model\ achieves strong generalisation across regions, the relatively low $\mathrm{R}^2$ indicates room for improvement.
+Future work will focus on balancing cross-region generalisability and local fidelity through adaptive or hybrid modelling strategies.